 It made small-sided formats for certain age groups mandatory, alongside the introduction of smaller pitches and smaller goals.

-Following a two-year consultation process, research and testing throughout grassroots soccer in England, and reviews of studies into playing formats for youth players in other European nations, the FA has announced the details of its FutureFit strategy.
+Following a two-year consultation process, research and testing throughout grassroots soccer in England, and reviews of studies into playing formats for youth players in other European nations, the FA announced the details of its FutureFit strategy.

 According to the governing body, the plan will “tailor youth football to fit even better, and mean more for all young players in England.”